 The AAD provides CME to members through its accreditation by the Accreditation Council for Continuing Medical Education, and follows ACCME standards for disclosures of outside interests by those who prepare or present educational material.
-ACCME updated its Standards for Commercial Support and renamed them the “Standards for Integrity and Independence in Accredited Continuing Education.”
+ACCME updated its Standards for Commercial Support in 2021 and renamed them the “Standards for Integrity and Independence in Accredited Continuing Education.”
 As a result, a few rules for educational planners and presenters have changed.

 Disclosures will be required to include financial relationships over the last 24 months rather than 12 months.